rhdtownsend/gyre/docs/source/appendices/support-tools/eval-lambda.rst

 Description
 -----------

-The :program:`eval_lambda` tool evaluates the eigenvalue :math:`\lambda` appearing in Laplace's tidal equations (see the :ref:`osc-rot` section), over a grid :math:`\{q\}` of spin parameter values.
+The :program:`eval_lambda` tool evaluates the angular eigenvalue :math:`\lambda` appearing in Laplace's tidal equations (see the :ref:`osc-rot` section), over a grid :math:`\{q\}` of spin parameter values.
 These data are written to an output file in GYRE's